withshubh/cdk8s/packages/cdk8s-plus-18/API.md

 Name | Description
 -----|-----
-**NONE** 🔹|This volume mount will not receive any subsequent mounts that are mounted to this volume or any of its subdirectories by the host.
+**NONE** 🔹|(experimental) This volume mount will not receive any subsequent mounts that are mounted to this volume or any of its subdirectories by the host.
-**HOST_TO_CONTAINER** 🔹|This volume mount will receive all subsequent mounts that are mounted to this volume or any of its subdirectories.
+**HOST_TO_CONTAINER** 🔹|(experimental) This volume mount will receive all subsequent mounts that are mounted to this volume or any of its subdirectories.
-**BIDIRECTIONAL** 🔹|This volume mount behaves the same the HostToContainer mount.
+**BIDIRECTIONAL** 🔹|(experimental) This volume mount behaves the same the HostToContainer mount.

 ## enum Protocol 🔹 <a id="cdk8s-plus-18-protocol"></a>